Mamiya/Sekor 1000 DTL

 Maintenance and repair

 No maintenance has been done on this camera.
-The light seal inside the door hinge has deteriorated but it’s not shedding any debris so I’m ignorig it for now.
+The door hinge light seal is deteriorated but it’s not shedding debris nor it it causing light leaks, so I’m ignoring it.

 References / further reading